fabern/LWFBrook90.jl/README.md

 ## Limitations of LWFBrook90.jl
 - Preprocessing steps to define a convenient format of input data sets are not yet designed.
-Currently, LWFBrook90.jl makes use of the preprocessing steps provded in the the R package LWFBrook90R.
+Currently, LWFBrook90.jl makes use of an input data set that is best prepared using the preprocessing steps provded in the the R package LWFBrook90R.
-- LWFBrook90R is based on LWF-BROOK90.
-LWF-BROOK90 was itself based an older version of BROOK90 (v3.1F).
-Developments in BROOK90 up to v4.8 (such as intercell averages of hydraulic conductivity `KKMEAN`) are therefore only partially included, but not activated by default in LWFBrook90.jl.
+- Newest developments of BROOK90 are not included.
+LWFBrook90R is based on LWF-BROOK90, which was itself forked from an older vresion of BROOK90 (v3.1F).
+Developments in BROOK90 up to v4.8 (such as `KKMEAN` the intercell averages of hydraulic conductivity) are partially included, but not activated by default in LWFBrook90.jl.
-- Currently a part of LWFBrook90R Reset==1, is not implemented in LWFBrook90.jl.
+- Currently a part of LWFBrook90R activated when `Reset==1`, is not implemented in LWFBrook90.jl.
 (A test implementation of this is available in the branch `005-simplify-time-step-control`.)

 ### Improve agreement with LWFBrook90R
 Note that some features of LWFBrook90R are not implemented in the main version of LWFBrook90.jl.
-The time step adaptivity and Reset==1 are major ones that require some code refactoring that is not how the library for ODEs DiffEq.jl is intended to be used.
-Because of that implementation of these features is currently in a feature branch `005` here on git.
+The time step adaptivity and `Reset==1` of LWFBrook90R would require code refactoring, which goes slightly against the intended use of the library for ODEs DiffEqeuations.jl.
+Because of this, implementation of these features is left aways from the main version.
+However, an attempt at their implementation resides currently in a feature branch `005`.
 Below are some of the results of that branch:

 <p align="center"><img src="https://github.com/fabern/LWFBrook90.jl/blob/develop/docs/src/assets/git-hash-2-55ca42d-feature005/2021-02-24_19h10_R-vs-Julia_comparison_DailyRawValues.png?raw=true" width="400"><p>
 <p align="center">Figure 6: Comparing daily outputs of LWFBrook90R and experimental LWFBrook90.jl:feature-005 for example data set over a year<p>